molmod/stacie/docs/source/theory/properties/shear_viscosity.md

 by Tuckerman {cite:p}`tuckerman_2023_statistical`.

-## Five Independent Off-diagonal Pressure Components of an Isotropic Liquid
+## Five Independent Off-Diagonal Pressure Components of an Isotropic Liquid

+To the best of our knowledge, there is no prior work showing how to prepare five *independent* inputs with off-diagonal pressure tensor contributions that can be used as inputs for the autocorrelation function.
+For example, the result below is not mentioned in a recent comparison of methods to include contributions from the diagonal of the traceless pressure tensor {cite:p}`mercier_2023_computation`.
+Given that a pressure tensor has 6 degrees of freedom of which one is the isotropic pressure, the remaining five should be related to anisotropic contributions.

-There are few references explaining how to compute five independent components of the pressure tensor {cite:p}`daivis_1994_comparison` in the case of an isotropic fluid.
+It is well known that the viscosity can be derived from six off-diagonal and diagonal traceless pressure tensor elements {cite:p}`daivis_1994_comparison` in the case of an isotropic fluid.
-We will derive this result below, as it provides a useful recipe for computations.
+However, by subtracting the isotropic term, the remaining six components become statistically correlated.
+For a proper uncertainty analysis of the estimated viscosity, Stacie requires the inputs to be statistically independent, so we cannot use the equation by Daivis and Evans.
+Here, we provide a transformation of the pressure tensor that yields five independent time-dependent components, all of which can be used individually to compute the viscosity.
+The average over this five is equivalent to the result of Daivis and Evans.

 To facilitate working with linear transformations of pressure tensors, we use Voigt notation: